followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/23 dxFunnel/1 Configuration/colorField.md

 ===========================================================================

 <!--shortDescription-->
 Specifies which data source field provides colors for funnel items.
-If such a field is absent, the [palette] (/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/#palette) provides the colors.
+If this field is absent, the [palette](/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/#palette) provides the colors.
 <!--/shortDescription-->

 <!--fullDescription-->